carewarebd/sim/architecture/deployment/aws-deployment.md

 The Shop Management System is deployed on AWS using the following services:

-- **ECS Fargate**: Container orchestration for the API and frontend
+- **EC2 Auto Scaling Group**: Scalable compute instances for the API and frontend
+- **Application Load Balancer**: Request routing and SSL termination
 - **RDS Aurora PostgreSQL**: Primary database with read replicas
 - **ElastiCache Redis**: Caching and session storage
 - **OpenSearch**: Product search and analytics
 - **S3**: Static asset storage and backups
 - **CloudFront**: CDN for global content delivery
-- **Application Load Balancer**: Request routing and SSL termination
 - **Route53**: DNS management
 - **CloudWatch**: Monitoring and logging
 - **AWS Cognito**: Authentication and user management